Murciano207/SpookFinance-docs/core-concepts/protocol/limitations.md

 **Minimum Balance - it's complicated**

 This is done differently in the V2 math.
-Balances can't be zero, but the mechanism keeping them non-zero is different - mainly burning a small amount of the initial BPT on creation.
+Balances can't be zero, but the mechanism keeping them non-zero is different - mainly burning a small amount of the initial YPT on creation.

-**Min/Max Initial BPT Supply - it's complicated**
+**Min/Max Initial YPT Supply - it's complicated**

 The initial supply is computed in the new V2 math, and is not passed in by the user.
 The protocol also burns an initial amount to prevent rounding/boundary issues.